Skip to footer content

 .NET MAUI Barcode Scanner SDK: Build a Cross-Platform Scanner in Minutes: Image 1 - Scanned barcode output

 The BarcodeReader.Read() method analyzes the selected image and returns all detected barcodes.
-IronBarcode automatically recognizes multiple barcode symbologies including QR codes, Code 128, Code 39, EAN-13, and many other formats.
+IronBarcode automatically recognizes multiple barcode symbologies including QR codes, Code 128, Code 39, EAN-13, and many other supported formats.
+The result collection exposes properties like BarcodeType, Value, PageNumber, and bounding box coordinates for each detected code.

 How Do You Scan Barcodes from PDF Documents?

-One powerful capability that sets IronBarcode apart is reading barcodes directly from PDF files.
-This is essential for .NET MAUI apps handling document workflows.
+One capability that distinguishes IronBarcode from many alternatives is reading barcodes directly from PDF files.
+This is essential for .NET MAUI apps that handle document workflows -- shipping manifests, purchase orders, medical records, and similar use cases all rely on PDF-embedded barcodes.

 private async void OnSelectPdfClicked(object sender, EventArgs e)